26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 You will spend a lot

-Yes, that guinea pig or hamster is relatively inexpensive, but if you buy a $20 animal, we know you will probably spend another $100 on the cage or tank, grooming tools, food, bed, toys, and treats—plus you’ll be back every month to restock.
-Also, be aware of these 50 secrets your pets aren’t telling you.
+Yes, that guinea pig or hamster is relatively inexpensive, but if you buy a $20 animal, we know you will probably spend another $100 on the cage or tank, grooming tools, food, bed, toys, and treats—plus you’ll be back to a pet superstore every month to restock.
+Also, be aware of these 50 secrets your pets wish they could tell you.

 Tell us when your animal goes to the bathroom